 Class hours: 3 lecture and 2 lab Prereq: "C" or higher in FR 201.
-Comments: The laboratory is part
+Comments: The laboratory is part of the class.

 Description: This course is a continuation of FR 201.
 Students will review and expand their language skills through conversation, listening, grammar, reading, and writing in French.